raphaelstolt/lean-package-validator/README.md

 [![composer.lock available](https://poser.pugx.org/stolt/lean-package-validator/composerlock)](https://packagist.org/packages/stolt/lean-package-validator)
 [![PDS Skeleton](https://img.shields.io/badge/pds-skeleton-blue.svg?style=flat)](https://github.com/php-pds/skeleton)

-The LeanPackageValidator is an utility tool that validates a project/micro-package for its `leanness`.
+The LeanPackageValidator is a utility tool that validates a project/micro-package for its `leanness`.
 A project/micro-package is considered `lean` when its common repository artifacts won't be included in release assets.